stekershaw/grunt-targethtml/README.md

 });
 ```

-There's no need to specify `assets/js/**/*` since the task will automatically recursively delete whatever is in that path.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].